Dog found in Detroit with nose, ears chopped off

-DETROIT - A reward of $2,500 in the case of a brown and tan Rottweiler that was found with most of its nose and ears torn off near Livernois and Warren on Detroit's southwest side.
+USA TODAY - A brown and tan Rottweiler was found with most of its nose and ears torn off on Detroit's southwest side.

 The dog also had deep cuts to its tail and legs.